 6. Ask “Will this scale?” no matter what it is

 It’s the pizza and beer of interrupting meetings – it’s always good.
-No one really knows what it means anyways, so give it a try when you feel you don’t come across as smart enough.
+No one really knows what it means anyway, so give it a try when you feel you don’t come across as smart enough.
 It’s also a good way of driving engineers up the wall.

 7. Pace around the room